RanitaGhosh04/DOMProject1/README.md

 5.Top-Level Object: The top-level object is called the "document" and serves as an entry point to interact with the entire document.

-6.Element: A type of node that represents HTML or XML elements, like <div> or <p>.
+6.Element: A type of node that represents HTML or XML elements.

 7.Attributes: Properties of elements, such as "id" or "class," are represented as attributes.